metabase/metabase/docs/enterprise-guide/full-app-embedding.md

 - **Embedding secret key:** You can ignore this setting, which is only for standalone chart or dashboard embeds.

 - **Embedding the entire Metabase app:** Here's where you'll enter the base URLs of the web applications that you want to allow to embed Metabase.
 This value will be used to populate the `Content-Security-Policy` HTTP header's [`frame-ancestors` directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors), and should follow the same format.
   For example, `https://*.metabase.com http://my-web-app.example.com:8080/`.
 Leaving this empty will default to a `frame-ancestors` value of `'none'`.
-  If you're a fancy person, you can specify this URL in the environment variable `MB_EMBEDDING_APP_ORIGIN`.
+  If you're a fancy person, you can specify this URL in the environment variable [`MB_EMBEDDING_APP_ORIGIN`](../operations-guide/environment-variables.md#mb_embedding_app_origin).

+### Note on incognito mode

-**Note:** Some browsers, like Chrome, has `localStorage` is disabled in Incognito mode, so you won't be able to login via FullApp embedded iframe unless you explicitly allow cookies from Metabase.
-In Chrome go to chrome://settings/cookies and add the Metabase Site URL under "Sites that can always use cookies".
+Some browsers, like Chrome, disable `localStorage` in Incognito mode, so people won't be able to login via FullApp embedded iframe unless they explicitly allow cookies from Metabase.
+You may want to remind Chrome users to go to chrome://settings/cookies and add the Metabase Site URL under "Sites that can always use cookies".

 ## Setting things up in your web app